Mark Messier: Edmonton Oilers (1979–1991)

-The WHA folded after the conclusion of the 1978–79 season, and four of the six remaining teams were admitted into the NHL; both the Stingers and the Bulls were not included in the merger and instead joined the minor Central Hockey League.
-The players were dispersed to teams that had already owned their NHL rights, or were allowed to enter the 1979 NHL Entry Draft; being under 20 years old Messier was eligible for the draft, and was selected in the third round, 48th overall, by the Edmonton Oilers.
-He refused the Oilers' initial contract offers, a four-year two-way contract or one year at $20,000 plus an option for a second year, instead wanting four-years at $50,000 per year, but ultimately signed what the Oilers offered.
+The WHA folded after the conclusion of the 1978–79 season and four of the six remaining teams were admitted into the NHL; both the Stingers and the Bulls were not included in the merger and instead joined the minor Central Hockey League.
+The players were dispersed to teams that had already owned their NHL rights, or were allowed to enter the 1979 NHL entry draft; being under 20 years old, Messier was eligible for the draft and was selected in the third round, 48th overall, by the Edmonton Oilers.
+He refused the Oilers' initial contract offers, a four-year two-way contract or one year at $20,000 plus an option for a second year, instead wanting four years at $50,000 per year, but ultimately signed what the Oilers offered.

-During his first year in the NHL, Messier had several discipline issues, and at the end of October, he missed a team flight and was subsequently reassigned to their CHL affiliate, the Houston Apollos, for four games.
+During his first year in the NHL, Messier had several discipline issues and at the end of October, he missed a team flight and was subsequently reassigned to their CHL affiliate, the Houston Apollos, for four games.
 On returning to Edmonton, Messier moved back in with his parents, living at their St. Albert home.

+For most of Messier's tenure with the Oilers, he played on a line with Glenn Anderson.
 Messier was a fierce, tough competitor whose intense leadership in the dressing room was as important as the goals he scored on the ice.
 He was not initially known as a scorer, but his offensive numbers increased steadily over his first few years with the Oilers.
 In 1981–82, he registered his only 50-goal season.
-For most of his tenure with the Oilers, he played on a line with Glenn Anderson.
+In the 1982 playoffs, the Oilers lost to the underdog Los Angeles Kings in five games; during game three (nicknamed the "Miracle on Manchester") which went to overtime after the Kings completed a comeback from being down 5–0, Messier missed a wide-open net when goaltender Mario Lessard was out of position, then Messier lost a face-off to Doug Smith who setup Daryl Evans for the sudden-death winning goal.

 Messier's name engraved on the Stanley Cup, as a part of the 1983–84 Edmonton Oilers.